edgarpf/aws-csaa-tips/README.md

 - If the end user is requesting behind a proxy server then the user should not enable a proxy protocol on ELB.

 - If the backend instance to which a session was sticky, fails or becomes unhealthy, the ELB routes the new session/requests (that were stuck before) to a new, healthy, instance and the session is no longer a sticky one.

+- ELB’s Cross zone load balancing feature will ensure even distribution of traffic among the backed EC2 instances registered with the ELB across multiple availability zones.

+- TLS 1.2 and SSL 3.0 security protocols are supported by the AWS ELB SSL security policies.

+- ELB connection draining will allow the ELB to stop sending any new requests to a backend EC2 instance that is marked as unhealthy by the ELB, without terminating the in-flight sessions to that EC2 instance, while the ELB takes the unhealthy instance out of service.

+- ELB and its backend EC2 instances must be in the same VPC.

+- For multiple SSL certificates create multiple ELB instances.

+- You can enable ELB Pre-Warm if you know your traffic will increase abruptly.
+You need to conctact AWS.